Joyaburke/fullstackproject-server/README.md

 Server: contains the server end of the repo and all subsequent files. <br>
   - that is what is contained in this repo
 Client: contains the client end of the repo and all subsequent files. <br>
-  - This was my first full-stack project I uploaded to git and I didn't realize the client side wouln't upload when I uploaded the server side.
+  - This was my first full-stack project I uploaded to GitHub and I didn't realize the client side wouldn't upload when I uploaded the server side.
 They were in the same view in VS Code, but not the same file.
 I realize my mistake now, but not when I initially uploaded it.
 I need to go back and upload the client side of this project.

 Snapshot of the Widgets Project UI